Thomas Agyiri

-Thomas Agyiri (born 28 April 1994) is a Ghanaian professional footballer who plays as a midfielder for KTP.
+Thomas Agyiri (born 28 April 1994) is a Ghanaian professional footballer who plays as a midfielder for Ykkönen club SalPa.

 Career

 Agyiri began his football career at the Right to Dream Academy in Ghana before signing for Manchester City in 2012, one of a growing number of Ghanaians who joined the English club from the academy since a partnership began between them in 2010.
-Upon signing with them he was rapidly sent to Portugal on loan with Manchester City feeder club Gil Vicente.
+After signing with Manchester City, he was sent on loan to Manchester City feeder club Gil Vicente in Portugal.

 Agyiri's made his professional debut after he was loaned in the following year to Veikkausliiga side TPS Turku.
-On the 25 August 2013 he was placed in the starting line-up for his first ever senior match, a league game against RoPS, playing all 90 minutes but also receiving his first booking in a 1–1 draw.
+On 25 August 2013 he was placed in the starting line-up for his first ever senior match, a league game against RoPS, playing all 90 minutes but also receiving his first booking in a 1–1 draw.

 In July 2015, Agyiri signed a one-year deal with S.C.
 Farense.